 Lastly, it is the fervent prayer of the righteous that avails much:

 The born-again believers have received God’s righteousness as a gift through faith in the person and finished work of Jesus Christ and so their prayers avail much, make tremendous power available, dynamic in its working.

 - Confess your trespasses to one another, and pray for one another, that you may be healed.
 The effective, fervent prayer of a righteous man avails much.

 - Confess to one another therefore your faults (your slips, your false steps, your offenses, your sins) and pray [also] for one another, that you may be healed and restored [to a spiritual tone of mind and heart].
 The earnest (heartfelt, continued) prayer of a righteous man makes tremendous power available [dynamic in its working].

 Beloved, you are the righteousness of God in Christ.
-You are entirely and eternally accepted to God in Christ.
+You are completely and eternally accepted to God in Christ.
 God is committed to answering your prayers of faith.
-So, pray with absolute confidence in God, knowing that your prayer has excellent power and expecting your prayer to produce wonderful results.
+So, pray with absolute confidence in God, knowing that your prayer has great power and expecting your prayer to produce wonderful results.

 The Scripture testifies that “The earnest prayer of a righteous person has great power and produces wonderful results.”
 (Jam.
 5:16b NLT).